 Miss Heckatty

 When she first appears, Miss Heckatty is presented as a selfish, inconsiderate, annoying character, a ‘horrid old lady’.
-She moves some items a boy left on a window seat on the train to reserve it, and takes the seat herself.
+She moves some items a boy left on a window seat on the train to reserve it and takes the seat for herself.
 She knits during the journey and keeps jabbing the boy beside her with her elbow.

-She is greedy: she takes the biggest cakes, but unlike Dr. Powers she does this openly.
+Miss Heckatty is greedy: she takes the biggest cakes, but unlike Dr. Powers she does this openly.
 She is unkind to her worn, miserable, downtrodden students.